watsoncui/cui-lab.github.io/README.md

 - changed your code, then sometime later, wanted to revert back to your old code
 - had to develop multiple versions of your code
-- wanted to merge one feature into a different version of your code
+- wanted to merge a new feature into a different version of your code
 - lost the code backup you needed
 - wanted to test a new feature without messing with your working code
 - been distracted by too much commented code that you kept just in case